denniscwylie/sarks/user_guide.md

 # sarks command-line execution

-Included in the sarks project are several scripts for usage at the command line:
+Included in the sarks project examples/ folder are several scripts for usage at the command line:

 - [**sarkselect.py**](#sarkselectpy)
   main script for motif discovery